Cooking Grass-fed Beef and Pasture-Raised Poultry

 Pasture-Raised Turkey Cooking Tips

-- Rib and loin chops are the lamb equivalent to a grassfed steak, and you can grill, pan fry, or bake to medium rare (145°F) for best results.
+- Rib and loin chops are the lamb equivalent to a grass-fed beef steak, and you can grill, pan fry, or bake to medium rare (145°F) for best results.

 - Ground lamb and lamb stew meat cook almost the same as ground beef, so substituting lamb for beef in many common recipes is an easy switch.
 Changing out beef for the sweet, mild flavor of lamb is an easy way to mix up classic recipes, like burgers, meatballs, stews, or meatloaf.